Hospitality Pathways Conference

 1:15–1:30 pm: Break

-1:30–3:00 pm: Interactive Sessions
+1:30–3:00 pm: Interactive Sessions 1: Longer hands-on experiences with strategies and resources

 3:00–3:15 pm: Break

-3:15–4:45 pm: Interactive Sessions
+3:15–4:45 pm: Interactive Sessions 2: Longer hands-on experiences with strategies and resources

 6:00–8pm: Welcome Reception and Awards Ceremony

-• NRAEF Event Space 8th Floor
+NRAEF Event Space, 8th Floor

 9:00–9:30 am: Opening Plenary: Possibility – Innovative Program

-9: 30 am–12:00 pm: Culinary Training with Chef Mentor
+9: 30 am–12:00 pm: Culinary Training with Chef Duane

-• NRAEF 8th Floor – Participants Only
+NRAEF 8th Floor – Participants Only

-9:30–10:30 am: Workshops Session 3
+9:30–10:30 am: Workshops Session 3: Four tracks repeated

-10:30–11:00 am: Break (extended, so that attendees may check out of rooms)
+10:30–10:45 am: Break (attendees check out of rooms)

-11:00–12:00 am: Structured Networking Opportunity
+11:00–12:00 am: HPC Structured Networking Opportunity

-• Attendees convened by region: Attendees discuss local, state, and regional challenges, innovative solutions, emerging practices, and potential collaborations
+- Attendees convened by region: Attendees discuss local, state, and regional challenges, innovative solutions, emerging practices, and potential collaborations

-1:00–2:00 pm: Closing Plenary: Potential & Excellence – Industry & Employer Panel
+12:00–1:30 pm: Luncheon Plenary – Potential: Industry & Employer Panel

 2:00 pm: Conference Ends